jss2a98aj/NotFine/Readme.md

 Adding support for new leaf rendering modes to modded leaves.

-Shaders will be supported when paired with [Angelica](https://github.com/GTNewHorizons/Angelica) if all goes well.
+Shaders will be supported when paired with [Angelica](https://github.com/GTNewHorizons/Angelica) or [Shader Mod](https://github.com/basdxz/ShadersMod/) if all goes well.

 # Know Conflicts: